libdebug/libdebug/docs/quality_of_life/elf_api.md

 | `ubsan` | `bool` | Binary built with UndefinedBehaviorSanitizer (UBSAN). |

 ## :material-flower-tulip-outline: Pretty Printing of ELF Information
-You can pretty print the most relevant information of an ELF file using the following `pprint_...` methods of the [ELF](../../from_pydoc/generated/data/elf/elf) object:
+You can pretty print the most relevant information of an ELF file using the following `pprint_...` methods of the [ELF](../../from_pydoc/generated/data/elf/elf) object.
+Please note that all the pretty-printing methods in the ELF API require the optional dependency `rich` to be installed.

 - `d.binary.pprint_sections()` — Pretty print ELF sections.